IceCreamYou/Chrome-BigConsole/README.md

 object types are not preserved.
 I have an idea for how to get around this but it is pretty complicated and maybe not worth the effort.

+**Note:** You can click on truncated console output to expand and collapse it.

 ## Status

 BigConsole currently does most of what it was designed to do.
 That is, it